Denver HIV Resources Planning Council

 A Bit More About Us...

-The Planning Council is also responsible for: (a) conducting an ongoing needs assessment of people living with HIV (PLWH) in the Denver Transitional Grant Area (TGA), (b) assisting with Statewide Coordinated Statement of Need (SCSN) and the Colorado Integrated HIV Prevention & Care Plan, (c) crafting directives that provide guidance on how to improve service models and best meet identified needs, (d) reviewing service standards for each funded service category, and (e) evaluating the work of DDPHE HIV Resources.
+The Planning Council is also responsible for: (a) conducting an ongoing needs assessment of people living with HIV, (b) assisting with the Statewide Coordinated Statement of Need (SCSN) and the Colorado Integrated HIV Prevention & Care Plan, (c) crafting directives that provide guidance on how to improve service models and best meet identified needs, (d) reviewing service standards for each funded service category, and (e) evaluating the work of Denver HIV Resources.

 Planning Council Membership